 Providing Basic Wound Care

-The Dorsey Schools Medical Assistant diploma program provides students with the opportunity to learn the skills that are necessary for employment as a medical assistant.
-Medical Assistants are often found working in a medical office, clinic, or other healthcare facility.
-Graduates of the Dorsey Schools Medical Assistant program may go on to further advancement in the medical field, by way of becoming a certified Medical Assistant.
+At Dorsey Schools, we offer Medical assistant Career training that is designed to help students learn the skills they might need for employment as a medical assistant.
+Graduates of the Dorsey Schools Medical Assistant program may go on to further advancement in the medical field, by becoming a certified Medical Assistant.

 - Taking and recording a health history, vital signs, and physical measurements